 “Call me Rich, mate.”

 He gives me a funny look.
-He’s the oldest Beatle but seems to have retained his youthful exuberance better, even with a beard.
+He’s the oldest Beatle but seems to have retained his youthful exuberance better, though with a beard.
 Later, I have to call him Sir Richard.
 Now, I’m just having fun.

 Edward stays with Yoko, doing sketches for her.
 She’s amazed how quickly they get done.
 He’s following her creative ideas.
 Another collaboration of 60’s artists, the hippie generation.
 They know how to share.